-“None” a voice roared.
+“in no way” a voice roared.

 But there was nothing to be seen.
 Rama assumed that he had just imagined it.
 He had given clear orders to be left alone.
-And nobody, but the birds chirping in their nest on trees were there.
+And nobody, but birds chirping in their nest on trees were there.